Slime-Senpai/SlimyCVRUI/README.md

 and then override the files if needed.

 ## Version checking
 The UI will automatically check for updates everytime you start the game.
-If you see that your UI version is red, that means that there is a new update for your current build.
-Green means that it is up to date and no color means that the server had a problem.
+The color of the version representing its current state:
+- Green: Up To Date
+- Red: Can be updated
+- Blue: UI Version doesn't exist in database, but is above all versions for that CVR Version
+- Violet: UI Version doesn't exist and there is a better version available
+- No Color: Problem with the server

 ## Saving Config
 You like some colors and would want to get them on startup instead of having to redo them all the time?
 Simply open slimyConfig.js with a text editor and change the default values.

-# Got a bug ?
+# Got a bug?
 Feel free to report any bug using the issue system of github or by contacting me.

 # Disclaimer